Henauxg/bevy_quinnet/README.md

 - [ ] Security: Expose Quinn support of CA certificates for the server
 - [x] Feature: Send messages from the server to a specific client
 - [x] Feature: Send messages from the server to a selected group of clients
+- [ ] Feature: Raise connection/disconnection events from the plugins
 - [ ] Feature: Send unordered reliable messages from the server
 - [ ] Feature: Implementing a way to launch a local server from a client
 - [ ] Performance: Messages aggregation before sending